 When conservative treatments have failed to relieve pain and it is still continuing to affect your daily life, facet joint injections may be recommended to you.

-After your injection, you will be required to undertake an exercise programme to strengthen the core muscles and help reduce the likelihood and severity of pain returning.
-This usually begins a week or so after your procedure.
+Success in the long term will be largely dependent on physiotherapy to strengthen the core muscles and help reduce the likelihood and severity of pain returning.

 You can use your private medical insurance or pay for your Facet Joint Injections treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
-If you are using your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital
+If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Hatfield Hospital.

 - Calm, dignified experience

 If you are based in and around Hertfordshire, St Albans, Stevenage, Watford, North London, Welwyn or Bedfordshire and would like to visit the One Hatfield Hospital please click here.

 This is a list of guide prices for some of common Orthopaedics treatments and procedures.

 |Carpal Tunnel Release - One Wrist||£2,200||£49.16|

 |Cruciate Ligament Repair (ACL)||£5,463||£122.07|

 Pain Management Pricing Guide at One Hatfield Hospital